MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 For best performance, server operators SHOULD include an "ipv6hint" parameter whenever they include an "ipv4hint" parameter.

-For security reasons, clients MUST reject the RRSet if "ipv6hint" signifies an IPv4 mapped IPv6 address, such as "::ffff:198.51.100.100".

 These parameters are intended to minimize additional connection latency when a recursive resolver is not compliant with the requirements in
 {{server-behavior}}, and SHOULD NOT be included if most clients are using